4dn-dcic/tibanna/docs/simple_example.rst

 We already have a public docker image for this (``duplexa/md5:v2``) that contains script ``run.sh``.
 You can find it on Docker Hub: https://hub.docker.com/r/duplexa/md5/.
 If you want to use this public image, you can skip the following.

 To create your own, first you need to install docker on your (local) machine.

 1. First, create a directory (e.g. named ``md5``)

+2. Put the above ``run.sh`` script in this directory.

-2. Then, inside this directory create a file named  ``Dockerfile`` with the following content.
+3. Then, inside this directory create a file named  ``Dockerfile`` with the following content.

 ::